BiblioFile-AI/bookshelf-scanner-ecs7036/README.md

 ### Shelf Scanning

 Photograph any bookshelf and receive a structured list of every book spine the model can read, extracted directly from the image.

 ### Personalised Ranking

 A K-Nearest-Neighbours recommender compares every detected book against the user's own taste profile and highlights the closest matches.

 ### Taste Profile Onboarding

-New users seed their profile with 3–10 books they've already enjoyed, searchable and addable in seconds, and can keep adding to it at any time.
+New users seed their profile with 3-10 books they've already enjoyed, searchable and added within seconds.

 ### Save and Revisit

 Any book from a scan can be starred and revisited later from a personal library, separate from the onboarding taste profile.

 ### Goodreads Deep-Linking

 Every result links directly to a title-scoped Goodreads search, giving the user reviews and further detail with one tap.

 ---